bsdpot/potluck/mastodon-s3/README.md

 ## Custom fork of Mastodon

 This uses a custom fork of Mastodon with a 5000 character limit, from https://github.com/woganmay/mastodon in the v4.2.1-patch tag.

+## Maintenance Scripts

+There are several useful scripts in `/root/bin/` which can be used to create an admin user, or reset 2FA, or clear media, or produce diagnostic output.

+The `/root/bin/create-admin-user.sh` has the admin user and email set by the passed in parameters OWNERNAME and OWNEREMAIL.

+A password will be created and user credentials will be saved in `/mnt/mastodon/private/mastodon.owner.credentials`